KhondokerIslam/KhondokerIslam.github.io/_pages/about.md

   - /about.html
 ---

 I am a BSc graduate from Shahjalal University of Science and Technology (SUST), where I had the previlege of working under the guidance of [Prof. Saiful Islam](https://www.sust.edu/d/cse/faculty-profile-detail/55) for my undergraduate thesis.
-Currently, I am serving [Reve Systems Ltd](https://www.revesoft.com/) as a Software Engineer.
+For past two years, I have been serving [Reve Systems Ltd](https://www.revesoft.com/) as a Full Stack Web Software Engineer.

 Research Interests
 ======